 Quick answer

 Do not waste that click.

 Want the setup version?
 Download the LocalKit Setup Checklist before you change the link destination.
-It fits when the Google Business Profile website link needs a temporary local profile for calls, quote requests, reviews, social profiles, QR cards, or referral traffic; if you already have strong service pages, keep GBP pointed at the full website.
+It fits when the Google Business Profile website link needs a lightweight local profile for calls, quote requests, reviews, social profiles, QR cards, or referral traffic; if you already have strong service pages, keep GBP pointed at the full website.

+Quick answer